Community and Therapeutic Rec Alum Addresses Quality of Life as a Right

 The room was originally meant to be a temporary space in the Center for Community Engaged Design – an interdisciplinary research center through IARc that focuses on research and design of both built and natural environments.
 But when the Department of Community and Therapeutic Recreation (CTR) said they had an empty office in Ferguson for the sensory room, another use for the space opened as well – teaching.

 A music festival is a big investment for a city.
 Greensboro spends a quarter of a million dollars in cash and in-kind services at its annual North Carolina Folk Festival.
-City officials and sponsors – which include UNC Greensboro – all want to know that a big undertaking is worth the … Continued
+City officials and sponsors – which include UNC Greensboro – all want to know that a big undertaking is worth the money, the manpower, and the time.

 “The hiking program continues to be a welcome part of my social life.
 This is just a wonderful group of supportive friends,” says Nancy Ryckman ‘82 MEd, active member of UNC Greensboro’s hiking group Celebrate the Trail to Recovery (CTR).